 We programmed all the content and built in connectivity so that delegates could email themselves the insights they had just collected.
 The software also included data capture, allowing Sage to follow up with their audience after the event.

-The stand encourages networking with custom-built tables that include mobile phone charging points and iPads.
+The exhibition stand design and build encourages networking with custom-built tables that include mobile phone charging points and iPads.

 A giant seamless screen was used to display impactful graphics.